glomatico/gamdl/README.md

 ### Optional Dependencies

-The tools below are optional.
-Add them to your system PATH or specify their paths via command-line arguments or the config file when you need their functionality.

 #### Wrapper

 Run the [Wrapper v2](https://github.com/glomatico/wrapper-v2) server for wrapper-backed account, playback, and decryption requests.
 Enable it with `--use-wrapper` or `use_wrapper = true`, and configure the base URL with `--wrapper-url` or `wrapper_url`.